Master’s thesis inquiries

 - Our group is principally interested in the social and political questions surrounding technology, innovation, management, and economics.
 If you want to work with us, your thesis must include at least some component dedicated to these questions, even if you are conducting your thesis work at a company.
 If you are not interested in social and political questions, this group is not for you.

 - Please include in your e-mail a statement of your overall research interests (ideally a thesis abstract on the topic you wish to pursue, the literature and concepts you’d like to draw on, and some suggestions for empirical scope- max 2 pages).
-Please make sure to indicating how your ideas fit with the topics investigated by our group if not evident.
+Please make sure to indicate how your ideas fit with the topics investigated by our group if not evident.

 - Please also consider the opportunity to contribute to ongoing ISPP research projects through empirical and theoretical work.
 If your research interest fits into one of our projects, please mention that in your email.